NatashaStojanova/quiz-app/README.md

 - I follow clean coding standards to ensure readability and maintainability.

-- Hard-to-understand or complex areas in the codebase include short comments explaining the logic.
+- Hard to understand or complex areas in the codebase include short comments explaining the logic.